snagarohit/10x-Tool-Calls/readme.md

 **10x-Tool-Calls** is a simple rules setup designed for the **Cursor IDE**, **Windsurf**, or any other agent-based coding assistant that supports tool calls.
 It helps you get the **maximum value out of your monthly tool call allowance** by running your tasks in a loop with user input—without restarting the chat every time.

+Note : This only works with Agent Mode
 ---

 ## ✅ What It Does